JCReed26/JCReed26/README.md

 ## Featured Projects & Repos

-- Diverge - A large-scale AI-driven lifestyle R&D project designed to **combat technology addiction** by turning devices into tools that guide, encourage, and automate healthier living.
+- ZStyle - A large-scale AI-driven lifestyle R&D project designed to **combat technology addiction** by turning devices into tools that guide, encourage, and automate healthier living.

+- Vacation Planner (Capstone Project) - A Ai Agent driven travel agency with a simple chat applciation that helps to create full vacations and book all the tickets and organize appropriately.

-- Dev Master Guide - A developer-focused knowledge hub that explains **how to implement common use cases** across languages, frameworks, and CLIs — written as a practical, one-stop reference.
+- Dev Master Guide - A started but not close done anything, this is a developer-focused knowledge hub that doesn't just reference syntax but common and everyday usecases for the framework, language, etc

+- python4521-assignments - Programming Secure Parallel, and Distributed Applications Assignments

 - Best-Play-Option *(past project)*
   A course project for Database Management & Analysis:
   - Built an ML pipeline to train/test a neural network that predicts a coach’s next play based on past season data.
   - Implemented a AWS RDS postgres database, configured VPC to securely connect database to EC2 instance.
   - Designed a frontend dashboard for tracking predictions, success/failure rates, and live play-by-play updates.

-- python4521-assignments
-  - Programming Secure Parallel, and Distributed Applications Assignments

 ---